-Reasons why Costa Rica is the 3rd country expats choose to live are lots.
+There are lots of reasons why expats choose to live in Costa Rica.
 From the cheaper cost of living, the laidback beach lifestyle, the tax breaks, and welcoming people.
 Costa Rica makes a strong case for living and retiring, even though the prices have gone the gringo way in recent years.

 Costa Rica is definitely not for the person that relies on heavy infrastructure.
 It is good to start with this statement.
 That said, once you get passed the city, and into the regions, you’ll discover places full of beautiful sceneries and wildlife.
 Lush green valleys, movie-like, developed and undeveloped beaches.
 Volcanoes, lakes, you name it.
 Costa Rica has it all for the person that loves to be in touch with nature.